-Prerequisites: Photography I, Photography II, Graphic Design I, Graphic Design II, and teacher recommendation
+Prerequisites: Photography I, Photography II, Graphic Design I, Graphic Design II, and teacher recommen-

-This is a college-level class in which students will add to their portfolio from Drawing II, Painting II, Digital Photography II, and Graphic Design II.
-The portfolio will be developed around a personal theme that students expand on throughout the school year.
-Students will select their own subject matter and media for this course as they complete 12 original pieces.
-In May, digital images of the artwork and five selected originals will be sent to the College Board for judging.
+This is a college-level class in which students add to their portfolio from Drawing II, Painting II, Digital Photography II, and Graphic Design II.
+The portfolio is developed around a personal theme that students expand on throughout the school year.
+Students select their own subject matter and media for this course as they complete 12 original pieces.
+In May, digital images of the artwork and five selected originals are sent to the College Board for judging.
 All artwork will be returned to the students.